Summer Head Start for the Catholic High School Placement Test:

 On the second test date, the student will take diagnostic math and reading tests to identify readiness for HSPT test material.
 Tests include vocabulary and reading comprehension assessment, spelling inventory, math fact and concept assessment and a written essay.
 Testing is 2 hours long and offered most Tuesdays and Thursdays from 1-3pm beginning in June.

 The full HSPT Prep Course runs from September – December.
-HSPT Study Sessions are 2 hours long and offered most Friday, Saturday and Sunday afternoons.
+HSPT Study Sessions are 2 hours long and offered most weekends.
 Check back in August to purchase and schedule Study Sessions.

 Frequently Asked Questions